 Equipment and Other Rents - Equipment and other rents expense primarily includes rental expense that the Railroad pays for freight cars owned by other railroads or private companies; freight car, intermodal, and locomotive leases; and office and other rentals.
-Equipment and other rents expense decreased 3% in both the second quarter and year-to-date periods compared to 2017, driven by lower locomotive and freight car lease expenses, combined with higher equity income from certain equity-method affiliates mainly as a result of the lower federal tax rate implemented January 1, 2018.
+Equipment and other rents expense decreased 1% and 3% in the third quarter and year-to-date periods, respectively, compared to 2017, driven by lower locomotive and freight car lease expenses, combined with higher equity income from certain equity-method affiliates mainly as a result of the lower federal tax rate implemented January 1, 2018.
 Increased car rent expense due to volume growth and slower network velocity partially offset these decreases in both periods.

 Other - Other expenses include state and local taxes; freight, equipment and property damage; utilities, insurance, personal injury, environmental, employee travel, telephone and cellular, computer software, bad debt and other general expenses.
-Other costs increased 13% in the second quarter and 7% in the sixmonth period compared to 2017 due to higher state and local taxes and environmental expense.
-Lower personal injury expense due to our continued improvement in employee safety performance, reduced costs for destroyed equipment owned by third parties, and lower freight damage expense partially offset these increases compared to 2017.
+Other costs increased 25% in the third quarter and 13% in the ninemonth period compared to 2017 driven primarily by higher state and local taxes and environmental expenses related to our operating properties.
+Lower personal injury expense due to our continued improvement in employee safety performance, reduced costs for destroyed equipment owned by third parties, and lower freight damage expense partially offset the year-to-date increase compared to 2017.